A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 I never got used to all the catcalling in Cuba.
 Usefully, I got more annoyed than flattered by the constant stream of shouts and comments.

-It can be extremely overwhelming to witness catcalling in Cuba.
+It can be overwhelming to witness catcalling in Cuba.
 Especially, if you are not used to a culture where it is normal to shout at women on the street.
+But Cuba is a safe place for solo female travelers!

 At the University of Havana, where I studied Spanish during my first stay in Havana, a (female) teacher told us that many young Cuban women take it badly if they walk on the streets and nobody catcalls them.
 I don’t know if that’s true or not but I found this very interesting.